Break-Through-Tech/Retail-1A-grounded-financial-document-qa-with-rag/Challenge-Project-Overview.md

 ## 🎯 The Challenge

 ### Project Summary
-The project involves using public financial documents (SEC filings, earnings call transcripts) to build a RAG-based system that answers financial questions with grounded citations.
-This addresses the challenge of extracting reliable insights from long, unstructured documents.
+In this project, you will use public financial documents, including SEC filings and earnings call transcripts, and retrieval-augmented generation (RAG), semantic search, reranking, and automated evaluation techniques to build a system that answers financial questions with grounded citations from source documents.
+This will help our company address the business problem of extracting reliable insights from long, unstructured documents quickly and accurately.

 ### Success Criteria
-Retrieval and answer quality metrics (top-k retrieval accuracy, answer relevance, citation correctness, groundedness/faithfulness), performance improvement over baseline retrieval approach.
+Top-k retrieval accuracy, answer relevance, citation correctness, and groundedness; must outperform keyword-search baseline.

 ### Project Milestones